 In addressing team performance, two different types of training have been extensively researched.
-Activities carried out by teams can be broadly categorised as “task work” (what the team is doing) and “teamwork” (how they are doing it together).
-Task work refers to the technical competencies, whereas teamwork refers to the behaviours and processes that a team uses to get the work done.
+Activities carried out by teams can be broadly categorized as ‘task work’ (what the team is doing) and ‘teamwork’ (how they are doing it together).
+Task work refers to the technical competencies, whereas teamwork refers to the behaviors and processes that a team uses to get the work done.
 Activities that strengthen teamwork, regulating their performance and keeping them cohesive are therefore highly desirable.

 Teamwork interventions essentially seek to help team performance (how the team prepares for, executes and reflects on what they are doing) and how they maintain their relationships (which refers more to interpersonal aspects of the group).